Time-Dependent Low-Rank Input-Output Operator for Forced Linearized Dynamics with Unsteady Base Flows: Abstract

 \section{Abstract}

 Understanding the linear growth of disturbances due to external forcing is crucial for flow stability analysis, flow control, and uncertainty quantification.
 These applications typically require a large number of forward simulations of the forced linearized dynamics, often in a brute-force fashion.
 When dealing with simple steady-state or periodic base flows, there exist powerful and cost-effective solution operator techniques.
-Once constructed, these operators can be used to determine the response to various forcings with negligible computational cost.
-However, these methods are not applicable to problems with arbitrarily time-dependent base flows.
+Once these solution operators are constructed, they can be used to determine the response to various forcings with negligible computational cost.
+However, these methods do not apply to problems with arbitrarily time-dependent base flows.
 This paper develops and investigates reduced-order modeling with time-dependent bases (TDBs) to build low-rank solution operators for forced linearized dynamics with arbitrarily time-dependent base flows.
 In particular, we use forced optimally time-dependent decomposition (f-OTD), which extracts the time-dependent correlated structures of the flow response to various excitations.
-We also demonstrate that in the case of a steady-state mean flow subject to harmonic forcing, the f-OTD subspace converges to the dominant resolvent analysis modes.
-The demonstration includes four cases: a toy model, the Burgers equation, the 2D temporally evolving jet, and two-dimensional decaying isotropic turbulence.
-In these cases, we demonstrate the utility of the low-rank operator for (i) identifying the excitation that leads to maximum amplification, and (ii) reconstructing the full-state flow without incurring additional cost.
+Several demonstrations are included to illustrate the utility of the f-OTD low-rank approximation for performing global transient stability analysis.
+Additionally, we demonstrate the application of f-OTD in computing the post-transient response of linearized Navier-Stokes equations to a large number of impulses, which has applications in flow control. \\ \\ \textbf{Key words: } Unsteady base flows, low-rank approximation, time-dependent bases, forced optimally time-dependent decomposition